rsvim/rsvim.github.io/docs/manual/configuration/install_plugin.md

 ## Manage Your Plugins with `package.json`

-With the `node_modules` looking up, now you can directly use the [npm manager](https://nodejs.org/en/learn/getting-started/an-introduction-to-the-npm-package-manager) to manage all your Rsvim configs and plugins, with a single `package.json` file.
+With the `node_modules` looking up, now you can directly use `npm` to manage all your Rsvim configs and plugins, with a single `package.json` file.

 For example your config home is: